keithasaurus/simple_html/README.md

 # simple_html
-The idea here is to make sure HTML is easy to generate but always valid.
+The idea here is to make HTML easy to generate without using templating.
 It builds on the idea that HTML is comprised of recursive nodes with a list of attributes and a list of child nodes.
 It's heavily influenced by Elm's Html library.

+Three things nice about this library is:
+1. The generated HTML is always valid.
+2. Space if always significant.
+3. Formalized types mean MyPy can help avoid certain classes of errors.

 ### Install
 `pip install simple_html`